plutov/packagemain/13-go-kit-2/README.md

 In this video we have implemented fictional Notificator gRPC service, registered it in etcd and invoked from another service Users.

-In the next video we're going to review the service authorization through JWT (SON Web Tokens).
+In the next video we're going to review the service authorization through JWT (JSON Web Tokens).